uber-archive/pyflame/README.md

 ```

 The `pyflame` command will send data to stdout that is suitable for using with
-Brendan Gregg's `flamegraph.pl` command (which you can get
+Brendan Gregg's `flamegraph.pl` tool (which you can
-[here](https://github.com/brendangregg/FlameGraph)).
-Therefore a typical command
+get [here](https://github.com/brendangregg/FlameGraph)).
+Therefore a typical
-pipeline might be like this:
+command pipeline might be like this:

 ```bash
 # Generate flame graph for pid 12345; assumes flamegraph.pl is in your $PATH.